lowRISC/opentitan/sw/otbn/code-snippets/README.md

   - `modexp.S`: An example of how to do modular exponentiation.
   - `pseudo-ops.S`: An example of the pseudo-operations supported by the OTBN ISA.
+  - `mul256.S`: An example of a 256x256 bit multiply using the MULQACC instruction.
+  - `mul384.S`: An example of a 384x384 bit multiply using the MULQACC instruction.